ofthegoats/57-Exercises/25 - Password Strength Indicator/README.md

 describes to some extent, and use a tool like [this](https://howsecureismypassword.net/) to check actual password security.

+If you don't believe that this is a horrible set of rules to go about actual password strength, note that "password" is called a strong password under these rules.

 There is no password that can't be cracked, it's just a question of how long it takes to crack it.
 Though that amount of time could be longer than until the heat death of the universe. *That's* a strong password.